ashleyyeah/HFT-Job-Search/FinalProject.md

 Some advice I would offer is to try and learn something new in a project like this.
 The implications of our project are very important, but the foundations of what created will remain with you forever.

 ### Jeep Kaewla ###
-1. #### Database:
+1. <ins> Database </ins>
 - web scrape the H1B database using Pandas, Beautiful Soup, and Python to fill all the tables in our database schema
 - compare the data obtained with the data obtained from the SEC website and filter out repeated companies using the fuzzy match feature from Reconcile-CSV, which help normalizes the company name and remove the matched company's name
 - wrote Python scripts to:
   - filter out non-financial firms and keep high confidence in financial firms based on the name of the company
   - reformatting data obtained from H1B to fit our database schema
 - add non-repeated companies from NSCC_MPID to the database<br>

 The main challenge of the H1B database is that there is no easy way to obtain only financial-related firms.
 To solve this problem, I began web scraping known HFT and financial institutes and keeping track of the frequency for each job role in the hope that I would find companies with similar frequencies for each job role.
 However, the frequency distribution seems to vary from firm to, so I compiled a superset of job roles from these known firms instead.
 I then use the superset of job roles I collected to web scrape the H1B database for a list of financial firms, and this enables me to fill other tables in the database more efficiently.

-#### Backend
+<ins> Backend </ins>
 - wrote four backend routes that each execute a SQL query
 - Three of the routes are used for getting the data to display on the three graphs we have on our website (comp-role, role, and skills)
 - One backend route for the submit button to fetch the correct data from the database
 - set up the CORS (cross-origin resource sharing) for our backend to communicate with the frontend properly

-#### Frontend
+<ins> Frontend </ins>
 - wrote the code for displaying (and hiding) the three graphs on our website using recharts library
 - ensure that all our buttons fetch the correct backend route and format the returned data to be displayed on the graphs properly
 - change the code structure so that we can have access to the useState in our return function and accomplish what we want to do
 - actively finding bugs and test our frontends
 - helped with the CSS file to ensure that all the components are displayed at a desirable location

-#### Documentation: ####
+<ins> Documentation </ins>
 - write and edit the final report, design document, and README

 2. Before this project, I did not know how to do web scraping or build a react-flask-MySQL web application.
 After doing this project, I did not only learn how to do web scraping and build react-flask-MySQL web applications, but also how to effectively adopt new skills.
 Since we are handling a huge amount of data, upon reflection, I realized I also learned to ask myself questions that will improve my efficiency and accuracy, such as "How might I be able to speed up this process while maintaining accuracy."
 The answer often is to write more scripts.
 Last semester, I took a database course; in doing this project, I got to utilize that knowledge by designing the database and finding inconsistencies in database tables.
 This is the perfect opportunity to turn my knowledge from last semester into a tangible product.
 Learning this skill is very important because it is not something we learn in a theoretical class.